tardate/LittleCodingKata/databases/mysql/install_macosx/README.md

-# #197 MySQL on MacOS
+# #197 MySQL on macOS

-Notes on installing and running MySQL client and/or server on MacOS
+Notes on installing and running MySQL client and/or server on macOS

 ## Notes